-Each time you press and release the SCAN button, the mode changes from scan, disc scan, then to normal play.
+Each time you press and release the SCAN button, the mode changes between scan and normal play.

 In MP3 or WMA mode

 Each time you press and release the

 SCAN button, the mode changes

-from file scan, folder scan, disc scan,
+from file scan to folder scan, then to

-then to normal play.
+normal play.